-The Fifth United Nations Conference on the Least Developed Countries (LDC5) will take place in Doha, Qatar from 23 to 27 January 2022.
+The Fifth United Nations Conference on the Least Developed Countries (LDC5) will be held in two parts: the first part will take place at the United Nations Headquarters in New York on 17 March 2022, the second part will take place in Doha, Qatar from 5-9 March 2023.

 LDC5 will provide a forum for Heads of States and Government to address current challenges, gain international support, foster partnerships to achieve the transformational change capable of redressing long-standing inequalities and marginalization, in order to be able to progress towards sustainable development.

 UNCTAD will play an important role in shaping the United Nations contribution and support to Member States in advance of LDC5.

 Backed by a long-established and extensive programme of research and policy guidance, multilateral consensus building, and technical support to LDCs, UNCTAD since 1964, has addressed issues of economic and sustainable development for developing countries with a focus on trade, finance, investment, technology and sustainable development.

 UNCTAD’s actions and support to LDC5 take the form of:

 - Research and policy analysis on LDC-specific issues

 - Technical assistance and advisory services (on-demand from member States or Groups)

 - Creation of dialogue spaces, for member States (both Geneva and New York-based) to engage with UNCTAD experts and receive substantive guidance and feedback